Discover our story – FAQs …

 Why did you write the piece?

-The writers have long been intrigued by the personality of Moses – a troubled, obsessive, impulsive, passionate, argumentative character, sometimes brutal, who never made it to the promised land.
+The writers, Adam Taylor, former BBC performance poet, and Mikhal Taylor, have long been intrigued by the personality of Moses, a passionate but troubled character who – spoiler alert – never makes it to the promised land.
 In time, the desperate and dramatic journey of this embattled leader came to seem like an obvious subject for a musical.

 Share: